ddnexus/pagy/docs/extras/semantic.md

 ### pagy_semantic_nav(pagy)

-This method is the same as the `pagy_nav`, but customized for Semantic UI.
+This method is the same as the `pagy_nav`/`pagy_plain_nav`, but customized for Semantic UI.

 ### pagy_semantic_compact_nav(pagy, ...)

-This method is the same as the `pagy_nav_compact`, but customized for the Semantic UI framework.
+This method is the same as the `pagy_plain_compact_nav`, but customized for the Semantic UI framework.

-See more details in the [compact navs](navs.md#compact-navs) documentation.
+See more details in the [compact navs](plain.md#compact-navs) documentation.

 ### pagy_semantic_responsive_nav(pagy, ...)

-This method is the same as the `pagy_nav_responsive`, but customized for the Semantic UI framework.
+This method is the same as the `pagy_plain_responsive_nav`, but customized for the Semantic UI framework.

-See more details in the [responsive navs](navs.md#responsive-navs) documentation.
+See more details in the [responsive navs](plain.md#responsive-navs) documentation.

 ## Templates